Forward Operating Base Paliwoda: History

-FOB Paliwoda, formerly known as FOB Eagle, was established in 2003 by 1-8 Infantry 3rd BCT 4th ID out of Fort Carson, CO.
-The base was renamed FOB Paliwoda in memory of Cpt Eric Paliwoda who was KIA on January 2, 2004.
-CPT Paliwoda was in his command post in Balad, Iraq when it came under mortar attack.
+FOB Paliwoda, formerly known as FOB Eagle, was established in 2003 by 1-8 Infantry, 3rd Brigade Combat Team, 4th Infantry Division out of Fort Carson, CO.
+The base was renamed FOB Paliwoda in memory of Captain Eric Paliwoda who was KIA on 2 January 2004.
+Captain Paliwoda was in his command post in Balad, Iraq when it came under mortar attack.
 He was assigned to 4th Engineer Battalion, 3rd Brigade Combat Team, 4th Infantry Division (Mechanized).